sib-swiss/NGS-variants-training/docs/day1/alignment.md

 We'll use `bwa mem` for the alignment.
 Like all alignment software, it requires an index of the reference genome.
 You can make an index like this:

-!!! tip "Activate the conda environment"
-    All software below is in the conda environment `variants`.
-To activate it:

-    ```sh
-    conda activate variants
-    ```

-    Before you've run this your shell starts with `(base)`, indicating you're in the `base` environment.
-After running the `conda activate variants` command, it should have changed to `variants`.

 ```sh
 bwa index <reference.fa>
 ```